gabriellegall/twitch_bi/README.md

 # 📂 Project

+## Layers

-## Data extraction
+### Data extraction (Python)
 The script `twitch_streams.py` ingests real-time stream data from the Twitch API.
 Using the DLT library, it retrieves a **snapshot** of all active streams at the time of execution.
 The script navigates the API's paginated results using a cursor and persists the extracted data into a single Parquet file, which is stored in the `/data/twitch_streams_pipeline_dataset` directory.
 The Parquet file is suffixed with the execution time of the pipeline (i.e. the snapshot date).

-## Staging data ingestion
+### Staging data ingestion (DBT Python)
 Given raw input Parquet files made available in the `/data/twitch_streams_pipeline_dataset` folder, the DBT Python model `stg_streams.py` will load this data into DuckDB incrementally.
 To do so, the script lists all file names in `/data/twitch_streams_pipeline_dataset` and compares them with the list of file names already imported.
 It then loads the missing files.

-## Intermediate layer
+### Intermediate layer (DBT SQL)
-Staging data is then ingested in the intermediate layer of DuckDB applying a deduplication on the stream ID since the real-time page cursor navigation can sometimes yield the same stream ID twice.
+Staging data is then ingested in the intermediate layer of DuckDB applying a deduplication on the stream ID for each data snapshot since the real-time page cursor navigation can sometimes yield the same stream ID twice.
+This model incrementally updates based on the field [file_name_datetime].

-## Datawarehouse layer
+### Datawarehouse layer (DBT SQL)
-Finally, the datawarehouse layer aggregates the stream data per date, user and game to calculate the average viewer count.
+The `fact_streams.sql` model materializes the primary fact table in the aggregation layer.
+Its purpose is to compute the average viewer count by aggregating stream data at the composite key of date, user_id, and game_id.

+The implementation is designed for high performance and scalability.
+It leverages an external materialization to write columnar Parquet files, which are physically organized using partitioning on the date field.
+The incremental logic dynamically identifies the latest partition in the target dataset and queries the source for all records from that date forward.
+DuckDB's `overwrite_or_ignore` option then ensures that only these targeted partitions are overwritten.
+This stateful refresh mechanism ensures that historical data is not re-processed on incremental loads.

+## Documentation

+## Data quality and testing

+## Orchestration

+## Full reload
+While DBT models run fast on incremental loads, the single-node processing of DuckDB can create bottlenecks when a full-refresh is necessary (e.g. rule update on historical data, new fields calculated, etc.).
+To avoid memory limits, the `run.py` file contains the scenario 'dbt_iterative_reload' which can be managed via the `--scenario` argument and the start/end dates `--start_date` and `--end_date`.
+The script will sequentially execute DBT run for each individual day in the time range.

+## Performance